Pixel 10 Pro XL vs Pixel 9 Pro XL: All the differences

 TSMC-made

-With 16GB of RAM and a Tensor G5 now finally made by TSMC, and not Samsung foundries, the Pixel 10 Pro XL is shaping up as a solid performance upgrade over the 9 Pro XL.
+With 16GB of RAM and a Tensor G5 now finally made by TSMC, and not Samsung foundries, the Pixel 10 Pro XL is a solid performance upgrade over the 9 Pro XL.

 What this means in simple terms is that the phone's engine is now built by a way more reliable mechanic.

 One curious detail about the Pixel 9 Pro XL is that it was using UFS 3.1 storage, which is not quite the latest and fastest technology (most flagship phones use UFS 4.0).
-That is yet another area that we hope to see improve in the 10 Pro XL.
+The Pixel 10 Pro XL adopts zoned UFS storage, which is a new technology that helps with faster on-device AI, so a very welcome improvement.

 It's also no surprise that we are getting the latest Android 16 on board.

-The new Android version is about some smaller tweaks, but excitingly, it is expected to have a new Desktop Mode (think DeX but for native Android) in the near future.
+Excitingly, it should also have a new Desktop Mode (think DeX but for native Android) soon, but we are yet to hear more details about that.
 That feature is already available as part of Android quarterly release betas.
-A niche feature, that's for sure, but they deserve to be happy too.
+A niche feature for the 1%, that's for sure, but they deserve to be happy too.

 Camera